 Read more details about the Title module in the related article.

 (5) Player module

-The new frame accurate mediaplayer are currently implemented trough out the Mediabank services.
+The new frame accurate mediaplayer is currently implemented throughout the Mediabank services.
 Events (W4 & W5) is no exception and you can read more about it in the related article.

 (6) Navigation module